 You Need to Speak to an Independent Agent

-Now that you know some of the basics it’s time to give an independent life insurance agent a call (hint, hint Policy Architects sure is good at this).
+Now that you know some of the basics, it’s time to call an independent life insurance agent (hint, hint, Policy Architects is good at this).

 Why?
-Because we can save you thousands over the course of your policy.
-It’s very important to, first of all, pick the right type of insurance, choose adequate coverage and select the RIGHT company for your particular needs.
+We can save you thousands!
+It’s essential to pick the correct type of insurance, choose adequate coverage, and select the right company for your needs.

-Remember not all life insurance companies are created equal.
-They all have different products and specialize in different areas.
-That’s why you need to consult someone who is knowledgeable before you sign on the dotted line.
+Remember, not all life insurance companies are created equal.
+They all offer different products and specialize in different areas.
+That’s why you must consult someone knowledgeable before signing the dotted line.

 This is especially true when things are uncertain.
-If you have any questions about your insurability or how the coronavirus is impacting the insurance industry, call us today.
+Call us today with questions about your insurability or how the coronavirus impacts the insurance industry.
 We can help!